pranav-ganesh/tp/docs/DeveloperGuide.md

 <img src="images/ComparatorClasses.png" width="600"/>

 How the comparing works:
-* When called upon to compare persons, the `PersonComparator` class creates an `XYZComparator` (`XYZ` is a placeholder for the specific comparator name e.g., `GenderComparator`) which can be used to compare persons.
+* When called upon to compare contacts, the `PersonComparator` class creates an `XYZComparator` (`XYZ` is a placeholder for the specific comparator name e.g., `GenderComparator`) which can be used to compare contacts.
 The `PersonComparator` returns the `XYZComparator` object as a `Comparator` object.
 * All `XYZComparator` classes (e.g., `GenderComparator`, `CalledComparator`, ...) inherit from the `Comparator` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component